 Rectal bleeding has many causes and can occur as the result of a weaker or abnormal area along your digestive tract.
 According to the Cleveland Clinic, hemorrhoids are the most common cause of rectal bleeding.
 While these and other causes of rectal bleeding may be minor inconveniences, rectal bleeding can be a real concern if you’re losing a lot of blood.

 The most apparent sign of rectal bleeding is red blood on toilet tissue or visible blood or red-tinged stool in the toilet bowl.
-However, it is important you pay attention to the coloring of the blood.
-The color of your stool can indicate different things:
+However, it is important you pay attention to the coloring of the blood (and the color of your stools) as it can indicate different things:

 Additional symptoms associated with rectal bleeding include:

 Causes of rectal bleeding can range from mild to serious.
 Mild causes associated with rectal bleeding include: